nloyfer/ssNMF/README.md

 The atlas may be unknown, and inferred together with the weights.
 This setting is a classic NMF problem.

-On the other hand, the atlas may be completely known in advanced, and used directly to find the coefficients.
-This case is solved with the classic NNLS (non-negative least squares) linear regression.
-In between there are other - semi-supervised - scenarios: only some of the atlas columns are unknown and to be inferred; some of columns are approximated in beforehand and are to be adjusted.
-This flexible tool solves this spectrum of problems.

 <p align='center'>
     <img src="docs/img/NMF.illust.png" width="400" height="180" />
 </p>
 <p align='center'>
     <em>Illustration of matrix factorization </em>
 </p>

+On the other hand, the atlas may be completely known in advanced, and used directly to find the coefficients.
+This case is solved with the classic NNLS (non-negative least squares) linear regression.
+In between there are other - semi-supervised - scenarios: only some of the atlas columns are unknown and to be inferred; some of the columns are approximated in beforehand and are to be adjusted.
+This flexible tool solves the spectrum of problems.

 ## Examples
 We simulate 5 different reference samples (`atlas`) with 125 features,